MicrosoftDocs/connected-spaces/articles/web-app-add-alerts.md

 |Queue|![Illustration of queue skill.](media/queue-skill.JPG "Illustration of queue skill")|Monitor queue wait time and queue lengths to improve the experience and provide informed insights for employee shift management.|- Queue wait time exceeds maximum<br>-Queue length exceeds maximum|
 |Area|![Illustration of area skill.](media/area-skill.JPG "Illustration of area skill")|Create the real-world equivalent of the digital customer engagement funnel for areas and promotions.
 This capability allows space managers to measure the effectiveness of areas in their space.|Dwell time at display exceeds threshold|

+> [!NOTE]
+> You must have a Microsoft Teams and Outlook license to use alerts in Connected Spaces Preview.

 ## Enable alerts

 Connected Spaces uses Microsoft Power Automate as the alert delivery platform, which means that you must enable alerts in  Power Automate before you can add them in Connected Spaces.
-You can open Power Automate directly from Connected Spaces.
+You can open Power Automate directly from Connected Spaces Preview.

 > [!NOTE]
 > You only need to enable alerts one time through Power Automate.
 After enabling alerts, all alert management happens in the Connected Spaces web app.